www42/ICA/Topic_15/CDK/CDK_sample_app.md

         )
 ```

-## Synthesize an AWS CloudFormation template
+## Step 5: Synthesize the Template for the CloudFormation Stack

 ```bash
 cdk synth
 ```

-## Deploying the stack
+## Step 6: Deploying the stack

 ```bash
 cdk deploy